2025-ilaria/project-/llm-prompts.md

 **Gemini**→ it is narrative and culturally rich.

-## 5️⃣ Missing information: type of architecture
+## 5️⃣ Missing information: Type of architecture

 Using the **few-shot prompting technique**, we asked both ChatGPT and Gemini which would be the best description under the property **`dc:type`**, considering the example of Teatro comunale di Bologna.